 April 15, 2027

-Accepted applicants holding more than three acceptances must narrow choices to three medical schools
+Accepted applicants holding more than three acceptances must narrow acceptances to three medical schools.

 April 30, 2027

-Applicants must commit; failure to commit by this deadline results in withdrawal of acceptance
+Applicants must select “Commit to Enroll”; failure to commit by this deadline results in withdrawal of acceptance.

 Admissions Eligibility